10up/gutenberg-best-practices/training/Block-Based-Themes/07-content-model.md

 }
 ```

-The abstract class automatically includes `show_in_rest` with the schema:this is what makes the field visible to the REST API, the block editor, and block bindings.
+The abstract class automatically includes `show_in_rest` with the schema, this is what makes the field visible to the REST API, the block editor, and block bindings.

 :::tip
 `show_in_rest` is the single most important flag for any meta field.
 Without it, the field is invisible to the editor, block bindings, and JavaScript.
 If a field doesn't appear where you expect, check `show_in_rest` first.